KorfLab/LearnGit/README.md

 LearnGit
 ========

-This repository contains the Korf Lab Sequence Perl Module.
+This repository contains the Korf Lab Collaborative Project.